-We have also carried out a survey of practitioners, and worked with First News children's newspaper to collect the views of young people.
-KPMG, our partner on the commission, has carried out employer consultations with some of the leading companies in the UK.
+We also carried out a survey of practitioners, and worked with First News children's newspaper to collect the views of young people.
+KPMG, our partner on the commission, carried out employer consultations with some of the leading companies in the UK.

 There is a strong link between literacy and employability in the UK: people with the lowest levels of literacy are the least likely to be employed while only 2% of families with good levels of literacy live in workless households.

 Despite this well-established link, employers consistently claim that the education system is failing to equip young people with the skills required for an increasingly competitive job market.
 In 2011, the CBI Skills report noted that 42% of employers are not satisfied with the literacy of school leavers and as a result 44% have to invest in remedial literacy.